LLNL/raja-suite-tutorial/lessons/02/README.md

 $ ./two
 Hello, world (with RAJA and Umpire)!

-In the next lesson, we will start writing some code.
+In the next lesson, we will start writing some code!